 Get People Involved

 Ahead of the event, user social media to get organized – Facebook, Messenger, Instagram, Telegram, Zoom or good old fashioned text and phone!
-Or go old school and mail free printable invitations to friends, family and neighbors, or even leave invitation on porches (curbside delivery) along with a party favor.
+Or go old school and mail printable invitations to friends, family and neighbors, or even leave invitation on porches (curbside delivery) along with a party favor.
+HERE is an adorable editable and printable option by my friend Brenda of FestiveFetti.

 If the person of honor is a child, talk to their parents as well to see what time they’d be able to be outside to watch their parade.
 Help the parents create a birthday “throne of honor” for the birthday child to be the center of attention and to watch the parade go by in comfort.